 What is a vinyl wrap?

-In its basic form, a vinyl wrap has adhesive on one side and a color on the other side.
-It’s made out of PVC and is used to customize your vehicle to match your style.
+In its basic form, a vinyl wrap has adhesive on one side and a color on the other.
+It’s made out of mostly Polyvinyl Chloride (PVC) and is about 3 mil thick.
+It’s used to customize your vehicle to match your style.